IBM/blockchain-network-on-kubernetes/README.md

 * Connect using this public IP and the ports exposed using [services](https://github.com/IBM/blockchain-network-on-kubernetes/blob/master/configFiles/blockchain-services.yaml).
 For example: The node port for CA is `30054` hence CA Client url will be `http://< public IP of your cluster >:30054/`

-In this way, the CA client can be created as:
+In this way, the CA client using node SDK can be created as:

   ```
   fabric_ca_client = new Fabric_CA_Client('http://< public IP of your cluster >:30054/', tlsOptions , 'CA1', crypto_suite);